Stephen Walters

-Stephen Walters (born 22 May 1973) is an English actor.
+Stephen Walters (born 22 May 1975) is an English actor.
 A regular in British television and film, he has played a wide range and variety of character roles in both drama and comedy.
 Walters is most commonly associated with unpredictable, complex figures.
 He was nominated for a Royal Television Society Best Actor award in 2013 for his role in the Sky Arts drama Ragged and in 2023 for a Supporting Actor (Male) award for his role in the ITV drama Anne.

 Career

 Television

-In 1989, whilst at St. Wilfrids secondary school, Walters was cast in ITV's British Children's anthology series Dramarama where he portrayed Corporal Tomkins in the series seven episode entitled "Ghost Story".
-Walters' second professional role was in season five of another anthology series, BBC's drama Screenplay.
+In 1989, while at St. Wilfrids secondary school, Walters was cast in ITV's British Children's anthology series Dramarama where he portrayed Corporal Tomkins in the series seven episode entitled "Ghost Story".
+Walters' second professional role was in season five of another anthology series, BBC's drama ScreenPlay.
 He was featured in Jimmy McGovern's episode Needle (1990), which was based upon the needle exchange programme and heroin epidemic in 1980s Liverpool.

 After obtaining of a BTEC in Performing arts at Southport College (1990–1992), Walters went on to gain a place at the Bristol Old Vic Theatre School (1994–1996).
 In 1994 he starred as Joey Jackson, a poetic soul searching for the meaning of life, in Jim Morris' television film Blood on the Dole, part of the Alan Bleasdale Presents series for Channel 4.
 The performance garnered critical acclaim for Walters and on the advice of Bleasdale he decided to apply for drama school.

 Upon completion of drama school Walters appeared as Ian Glover in Jimmy McGovern's acclaimed television drama Hillsborough (1996), based upon the Hillsborough disaster at the 1989 FA Cup Semi-finals.
 Hillsborough went on to win a BAFTA for best drama.
 His next performance was the role of Jamie Johnson on ITV's drama series Springhill (1996), though Walters did not return for the second series.
 In 1997 he would once again work with "Ghost Story" director Julian Jarrold in ITV's police drama Touching Evil.
 Walters would portray lead guest character Jack McCaffrey, a slippery cockney, in the two-part series one finale written by Paul Abbott.

-Between 1998 and 2000 Walters appeared in several episodic performances such as BBC's Pie in the Sky, opposite the late Richard Griffiths, Mikey Sullivan in Jimmy McGovern's crime drama Liverpool 1, Technician Fifth Grade John McGrath in HBO's WWII miniseries Band of Brothers (based upon historian Stephen E. Ambrose's 1992 book of the same name), and Scott in the BBC drama Nice Guy Eddie.
+Between 1998 and 2000, Walters appeared in several episodic performances such as BBC's Pie in the Sky, opposite the late Richard Griffiths, Mikey Sullivan in Jimmy McGovern's crime drama Liverpool 1, Technician Fifth Grade John McGrath in HBO's WWII miniseries Band of Brothers (based upon historian Stephen E. Ambrose's 1992 book of the same name), and Scott in the BBC drama Nice Guy Eddie.

 In 2001, Walters starred as Knockoff in the BBC television production of writer Jim Cartwright's comedy Strumpet, opposite Christopher Eccleston.
 Directed by Danny Boyle, the film was a contrast to the dramatic work Walters had done to date.
 He was then cast as a series lead, in the role of prison psychiatrist Nick Vaughan, alongside Lennie James in the eight-part drama series Buried (2002).
 The Channel 4 series, from producer Tony Garner, was awarded the BAFTA for Best Drama.